paritytech/polkadot-sdk/bridges/modules/messages/README.md

 The `pallet_bridge_messages::Config` trait has 2 main associated types that are used to work with inbound messages.
-The `pallet_bridge_messages::Config::SourceHeaderChain` defines how we see the bridged chain as the source or our inbound messages.
+The `pallet_bridge_messages::Config::SourceHeaderChain` defines how we see the bridged chain as the source of our inbound messages.
 When relayer sends us a delivery transaction, this implementation must be able to parse and verify the proof of messages wrapped in this transaction.
 Normally, you would reuse the same (configurable) type on all chains that are sending messages to the same bridged chain.